PearsonEducation/StatsAgg/docs/api/StatsAgg_API.md

 	`DangerEnabled=[Boolean] When danger alerting is disabled, danger alerts will not trigger (they are not even evaluated).`

-	`CreateAlert_Type=[String] Availability, Threshold.`
+	`CreateAlert_Type=[String] "Availability" or "Threshold"`

 	`AlertOnPositive=[String] If this is checked, alerts that change states from ‘triggered’ to ‘not triggered’ will send an email notification to the notification group’s recipients.`

 	`AllowResendAlert=[String] If this is checked, alerts that are in a ‘triggered’ state will send a new email notification to the notification group’s recipients after the specified amount of time.`

-	`SendAlertEveryNumMilliseconds=[Integer] If ‘resend alert?’ is enabled, then alerts in a ‘triggered’ state will send a new email notification to the notification group’s recipients after the amount of time specified by this option.`
+	`ResendAlertEvery=[Integer] If ‘resend alert?’ is enabled, then alerts in a ‘triggered’ state will send a new email notification to the notification group’s recipients after the amount of time specified by this option.`

+	`ResendAlertEveryTimeUnit=[String] "Seconds", "Minutes" "Hours", or "Days"'

 	`CautionNotificationGroupName=[String] (optional) The ‘notification group’ that is associated with the alert.
 Alerts that are triggered will be sent to the members of this ‘notification group’.`

 	`CautionPositiveNotificationGroupName=[String] `

-	`CautionWindowDurationTimeUnit=[String] `
+	`CautionWindowDurationTimeUnit=[String] "Seconds", "Minutes" "Hours", or "Days"'`

 	`CautionWindowDuration=[String] The ‘window duration’ is an amount of time (between ‘now’ and ‘x seconds ago’) that metrics values are allowed to be considered for alerts.`

-	`CautionStopTrackingAfterTimeUnit=[String] `
+	`CautionStopTrackingAfterTimeUnit=[String] "Seconds", "Minutes" "Hours", or "Days"'`

 	`CautionStopTrackingAfter=[String] For availability alerts, StatsAgg requires that you eventually ‘give up’ on tracking a metric that hasn’t had any new data points.`